pmq20/node-packer/node/deps/libsquash/README.md

 1. Introduced vfd(virtual file descriptor) as a handle for follow-up. libsquash operations.
 The vfd is a non-negative integer that lives together with other ordinary file descriptors of the process.
-1. Added new API's that mirror the calling style of common system calls;
+1. Added new API that mirror the calling style of common system calls;
-also added is a sample on how to use libsquash in an unobtrusive way by utilizing those API's.
+also added is a sample on how to use libsquash in an unobtrusive way by utilizing those API.
 1. Made it compile on 3 platforms simultanesly: Windows, macOS and Linux.
 1. Added [CMake](https://cmake.org/) so that Xcode and Vistual Studio Projects could be easily generated.
-1. Added tests for both the old and new API's of the library.
+1. Added tests for both the old and new API of the library.
 1. Eliminate dependencies on <stdbool.h> so that Windows XP and Visual C++ 2010 could use this library.

 ## Building